comrade-coop/apocryph/spec/BACKLOG.md

 Status: Conceptualized

 It would be great if we didn't just rely on KEDA's built-in scaling down after a certain time, but also allowed Pods to request their own scaling down.
+See also [this issue](https://github.com/kedacore/http-add-on/issues/840).